-5. Amount received or accrued or expenditure incurred deemed to be of a capital nature [section 9C(2)]
+5. Amount deemed to be of a capital nature [section 9C(2)]

 (2) Any amount received or accrued (other than a dividend or foreign dividend) or any expenditure incurred in respect of an equity share must be deemed to be of a capital nature if that equity share had, at the time of the receipt or accrual of that amount or incurral of that expenditure, been held for a period of at least three years.